 Obviously, you don’t want to spend too much time getting off course from the National Parks Road Trip so here’s a 24 Hour Guide to Page, Arizona.
 (But if you have a loose schedule, place the Grand Canyon into your plans at this point).

 National Park #2- Bryce Canyon

 The next National Park on the list, if you are driving from the south, is Bryce Canyon!
 Bryce Canyon is such a special park because it’s the first National Park that my parents have ever visited with me.
 It was so neat being able to show them why I love Southern Utah so much that I’ll always have fond memories here.
-If you want to read more about that incredible weekend along with where to sleep, eat, and hike, you can find it here.
+If you want to read more about that incredible weekend along with where to sleep, eat, and hike (don’t miss the Queens and Navajo Loop Trail), you can find it here.